Generic Name: nefazodone (neF-AZ-oh-done)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; blurred vision; dark urine; extreme fatigue; fainting; general body discomfort; hostility; impulsive feelings; irregular heartbeat; irritability; loss of appetite; mental or mood changes; nausea; painful, prolonged erections; seizures; severe restlessness; stomach pain; thoughts of hurting yourself; upset stomach; vomiting; worsening of depression; yellowing of skin/eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; burning, numbness, or tingling; confusion; decreased sex drive; fainting; fever, chills, or sore throat; memory problems or loss; new or worsening mental, mood, or behavior changes (eg, anxiety, hostility, impulsive feelings, irritability, restlessness); painful, prolonged erections; seizures; severe or persistent dizziness, light-headedness, or drowsiness; stomach pain; thoughts of hurting yourself; worsening of depression.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.